frappe/erpnext/erpnext/docs/user/manual/en/accounts/pricing-rule.md

 3. Items categorized under specific Item Group has same selling or buying price.

-4. Customers balonging to specific Customer Group should get ### selling price, ot % of Discount on Items.
+4. Customers balonging to specific Customer Group should get ### selling price, or % of Discount on Items.

 5. Supplier's categorized under specific Supplier Type should have ### buying rate applied.